web3curtis/Critiqor/README.md

 - submit evidence only to the configured backend
 - render dashboard data from `diagnosis.json`

-## Package Boundary Audit

-See [`docs/public-package-audit.md`](docs/public-package-audit.md) for the module-by-module Public/Private classification and the exact modules excluded from the public PyPI distribution.

 ## Why Use Critiqor

 Use Critiqor when you need runtime evidence for OpenClaw agent behavior, a dashboard-ready diagnosis from a controlled backend, and a clean workflow for observing agent reliability without exposing proprietary evaluation logic in the installed package.